owlbarn/tutorial/book/slicing/README.md

 Essentially, Owl's slicing functions are very similar to those in Numpy.
 So if you already know how to slice n-dimensional arrays in Numpy, you should find this chapter very easy.

-The following conventions require our attentions in order to write correct slice definition.
-These conventions can be equally applied to both basic and fancy slicing.

-* Slice definition is a `index list`.
+The core building block is the slice definition.
+Slice definition is a `index list`.
 Each element within the `index list` corresponds one dimension in the passed in data, and it defines how the indices along this dimension should be accessed.
 Owl provides three constructors `I`, `L`, and `R` to let you specify single index, a list of indices, or a range of indices.

 * Constructor `I` is trivial, it specifies a specific index.
 E.g., `[ I 2; I 5 ]` returns the element at position `(2, 5)` in a matrix.

 * Constructor `L` is used to specify a list of indices.
 E.g., `[ I 2; L [5;3] ]` returns a `1 x 2` matrix consists of the elements at `(2, 5)` and `(2, 3)` in the original matrix.

 * Constructor `R` is for specifying a range of indices.
 It has more conventions but by no means complicated.
 The following text is dedicated for range conventions.

+The following conventions require our attentions in order to write correct slice definition.
+These conventions can be equally applied to both basic and fancy slicing.

 * The format of the range definition follows **R [ start; stop; step ]**.
 Obviously, `start` specifies the starting index; `stop` specifies the stopping index (inclusive); and `step` specifies the step size.
 You do not have to specifies all three variables in the definition, please see the following rules.